firebase/firebase-tools/docs/database-set.md

 # database:set

-Store json data at the specified path via stdin, arg, or file
+Store JSON data at the specified path via STDIN, arg, or file

 ## Usage
 ```